Zbeyer/zbeyer-2023/public/docs/resume.md

 Returned to Boom (Omega Labs inc.) and continued wearing multiple hats.
 I was a

 *   Sr. javascript & typescript Developer.
-Developed code in highly leveraged educational platform.
+Developed code on a highly leveraged educational platform.
 *   Figma designer.
 Designed new features to meet complex buisness needs.
 *   Jira task manager.
-Kept track of tickets and kept the project on task.
+Kept track of tickets and kept the project on task and in alignment with buisness goals.
 *   Devops observer.
-Watched *meteor* load balancer and met frequently to discuss performance problems.
+Watched *meteor* load balancer and met frequently with the CTO to discuss performance problems.
 *   Database architect.
-Monitored iops, performance, and operations on mongo cluster.
+Monitored iops, performance, and operations on MongoDB cluster.
 *   Team leader.
-Managed a group of developers working together on an ever evolving application.
+Managed a group of javascript developers working together on an ever evolving application.
 *   Analytics specialist.
 Made GA4 give meaningful report data.
 Met with marketing to improve events over time.
 *   Accessibility guru.
 Found compliance violations accoding to 508, EN 301 549, and W3C/WAI WCAG requirements.
 Kept the app in line with international accessibility guidelines.

 Since I was rehired during the Covid lockdown, I performed these duties remotely.
-Since we followed the k-12 school year, I had to be ready to pounce during peak back to school season.
+Since we followed the k-12 school year, I had to be ready to pounce during peak back to school seasons.

 ## Mobile Engineer | McGraw-Hill Education | 2015-2020

 Worked independently for three years designing and developing k-12 **ConnectED** app for iPhone  (*objective-c*).
 Simultaneously maintained the legacy **ConnectED** iPad application  (*objective-c*).
-Managed iOS release deployments for both.
+Met with independent service vendor to integrate their code into the platform.
+Managed iOS release deployments for both iOS projects.

 Developer on team building Higher education **ReadAnywhere** app on iOS (*Swift*).
 Assisted UI development on the Android platform (*Java*).
+Wrote a varity of features from bubbling errors up from lower environments to absorbing color changes with minimal developer work.
+Took the reins on feature support as contractors rolled off.

 Aided the larger team by writing a variety of shell tools for workspace and automation support.
+Used Jenkins to manage the automated test and build processes.

 ## Applications Developer | Holland America Line | 2014-2015